Working in Retirement

 Work insured under the earnings-related pension acts

-Since the obligation to take out insurance ends at the end of the month in which a person turns 68, the oldest age group reviewed in the statistics Working in retirement is that aged 67 years.
+Since the obligation to take out insurance ends at the end of the month in which a person turns 68, part of the reviews has been limited to persons aged 67.

 Self-employment insured for earnings-related pension

-Self-employment must be insured if the annual earnings from self-employment is at least 8,261.71 euros (in 2022).
+Self-employment must be insured if the annual earnings from self-employment is at least 8,575 euros (in 2023).
 Self-employment carried out by a pension recipient must also be insured.
 The only exception are self-employed persons who have retired on an earnings-related old-age pension.
-They are not under obligation to take out pension insurance under the Self-employed Persons’ Pensions Act (YEL), but they may take out voluntary insurance under the Self-employed Persons’ Pensions Act.
+They are not under obligation to take out pension insurance under the Self-employed Persons’ Pensions Act, but they may take out voluntary insurance under the Self-employed Persons’ Pensions Act.
 That is why some of the self-employed persons on a pension are excluded from this data even though they continue working as self-employed persons.

 Self-employed persons covered by mandatory and voluntary pension insurance under the Self-employed Persons’ Pensions Act are considered working people.
 A self-employed person as referred to in the Self-employed Persons’ Pensions Act is a person who engages in gainful employment without being in a service or an employment relationship.
 A self-employed person’s family member is also a self-employed person if they work in the company but is not in an employment relationship in that work.

-Under the Farmers’ Pension Act (MYEL), pension insurance must be taken out for annual earnings of at least 4,130.86 euros (in 2022).
-Insurance under the Farmers’ Pension Act must be taken out if the person farms on an estate of at least five hectares and does the work themselves.
+Under the Farmers’ Pensions Act, pension insurance must be taken out for annual earnings of at least 4,288 euros (in 2023).
+Insurance under the Farmers’ Pensions Act must be taken out if the person farms on an estate of at least five hectares and does the work themselves.
 The insurance obligation also applies to family members whose main work is done on the farm.

-As of 2009, grant recipients who engage in scientific research or artistic activities are also covered by the Farmers’ Pension Act.
+As of 2009, grant recipients who engage in scientific research or artistic activities are also covered by the Farmers’ Pensions Act.

-Activities covered by the Farmers’ Pension Act by a pensioner can also be insured if the requirements of the Act are met.
+Activities covered by the Farmers’ Pensions Act by a pensioner can also be insured if the requirements of the Act are met.

 Person in employment

-A person who has been working during the calendar month for which pension has accrued or insured for earnings-related pension based on activities covered by the Self-employed Persons’ Pensions Act or Farmers’ Pension Act.
+A person who has been working during the calendar month for which pension has accrued or insured for earnings-related pension based on activities covered by the Self-employed Persons’ Pensions Act or the Farmers’ Pensions Act.

 Person in employment at year-end